Common types of claim in the small claims track are:

 Any money claim must be issued at the County Court Money Claims Centre.
 Other cases can be issued in the local county court.

-As a claimant, you should mostly start a claim by first sending the defendant, respondent a letter before action asking them to pay the money they owe within 30 days otherwise legal action will commence. https://www.citizensadvice.org.uk/consumer/going-to-court/going-to-court/taking-court-action/step-one-write-a-letter-before-action/
+As a claimant, you should mostly start a claim by first sending the defendant, respondent a letter before action asking them to pay the money they owe within 21, days, 30 days or a reasonable time span.
+Otherwise legal action will commence. https://www.citizensadvice.org.uk/law-and-courts/legal-system/taking-legal-action/small-claims/going-to-court/taking-court-action/

-If the money you’re owed is not paid, you should start to As a claimant, you start a claim by filling in a claim form (N1). also available from local courts, and from HM Courts and Tribunals service at www.justice.gov.uk.
+As a claimant, you start a claim by filling in a claim form (N1).
+The form is available from local courts, and from HM Courts and Tribunals service at www.justice.gov.uk.
 For more information about starting a claim please see the attached link here: https://www.citizensadvice.org.uk/law-and-rights/legal-system/taking-legal-action/small-claims/

 The claim form asks for details of the claimant and the defendant and how much is being claimed.
 The claim form includes space for the particulars of claim which should be used to set out the details of the claim, but if there is not enough room, they can be set out on a separate piece of paper.
 In some circumstances, as a claimant you might need extra time to complete the particulars of claim.
 You have the right to send the particulars of claim to the defendant separately, but no later than 14 days after the claim form.

 As the claimant you should send or take two copies, of the claim form to the court where you want to start court action.

 You should keep an extra copy for your own records.
 You must also pay the court a fee.
 The amount will depend on how much money you claim.
 Court fees for online claims must be paid by credit or debit card. https://www.gov.uk/government/publications/fees-for-civil-and-family-courts/court-fees-for-the-high-court-county-court-and-family-court